prohippo/ActiveWatch/README.md

 	v1.3.1  15jan2022  add 4- and 5-grams to reduce indexing noise
 	                   clean up literals
 	                   clean up and extend stemming
+	                   update documentation, fix this file for MD

+	v1.3.2  17jan2022  add 4- and 5-grams to reduce indexing noise
 	                   update documentation